GSC - Travel Team

 · There will be other events and team meals that will require you to split a bill among players/families.

-o The manager or team representative may pay the entire bill and then provide receipts with a detailed breakout of who should be charged what amount to Barbara.
+o The manager or team representative may pay the entire bill and then provide receipts with a detailed breakout of who should be charged what amount to Emily.
 She will add it their monthly bill.

 · Most teams also enjoy a holiday gathering in December.